toraOzawa/MathematicalMusings/Writing/README.md

 ### [Quanta Samples](QuantaSamples)
+Some writing samples I submitted for a job at Quanta Magazine.

-So far this consists of some stuff I wrote for classes and for myself, among other things.
+So far this will consist of some stuff I wrote for classes and for myself, among other things.